Kauai Fresh Farm, Kauai, Hawai'i

 Beyond germination stage, cauliflower detests hot weather.
 In areas with moderate summer heat, white varieties that do reasonably well include Snow Crown and Amazing; for color, choose Cheddar, Graffiti, and Vitaverde.
 In extreme heat and/or humidity (the Southeast, Deep South, and Florida), none perform well unless transplanted after the hottest part of summer has past.

-For proper spinach germination irrigation is a must, to keep soil temperatures cool.
+For proper spinach germination, irrigation is a must, to keep soil temperatures cool.
 Spinach really likes cooler weather to germinate and grow, though slower-growing varieties can be chosen for late-spring and summer sowing.
-Varieties such as Corvair, Space, Emperor, and Tyee are recommended for this slot.
+Varieties such as Corvair, Space, and Emperor are recommended for this slot.
 Flamingo can also be used if an arrowhead leaf shape is desired, as this is one of the slower-bolting Asian types.
 (Please note that although one of the slower-bolting of these types, it is still quick to bolt!)

 Spinach should always be harvested promptly, before it begins to bolt, or stems will become stringy and flavors will be off.
 The benefits of irrigation previously described apply to spinach.